samik-saha/rasa-chatbot/README.md

 ## Run on local machine

 #### Using docker
-Both action server and rasa-core runs as separate processes in the same container
+Both action server and rasa-core runs as separate processes in the same container.
+Rename the .env-sample to .env and optionally update the API_KEYs, TOKENs etc.
 ```
 docker build -t rasa-chatbot .
-docker run -it --rm -p 5005:5005 -e PORT=5005 rasa-chatbot
+docker run -it --rm -p 5005:5005 --env-file $(pwd)/.env rasa-chatbot
 ```
 It starts a webserver with rest api and listens for messages at localhost:5005